mkarner07/mkarner07.github.io/_posts/2024/2024-04-04-Tribute-To-Daniel-Kahneman.md

 ---
 One of the greatest psychology researchers just died.

 Daniel Kahneman received the Nobel Prize for his work in behavioral economics in 2002.
-Besides his scientific success, he was also keen on sharing his insights with a broader audience and published the influential book “Thinking, Fast and Slow” in 2011.
+Besides his scientific success, he was also keen on sharing his insights with a broader audience and published the influential book [Thinking, Fast and Slow](https://www.google.com/search?q=Thinking%2C+Fast+and+Slow) in 2011.

 He died on the 27th of March.